 The primary emphasis of this course is time management and task analysis.
 Students learn how to break assignments down and how to schedule these on daily, weekly and monthly calendars.
 Goal-setting, prioritizing, procrastination, and evaluation of study time and environment are part of this planning process.
 Career exploration is an additional area of study.

 This course is taught in the High Tech Center, as it incorporates the use of computers and software to implement and support the step-by-step stages of writing strategies.

 This course is designed to improve a student's ability to actively listen, take lecture notes and employ memory strategies.
 Assistive technology for note taking is also explored.

 Counseling 58: Math Strategies

 This course teaches students with learning disabilities strategies to improve how they learn mathematics and solve mathematical problems.
-Math strategy workshops are offered for Math 31.
+Math strategy workshops are designed for students in Math 54.